All Things Entertaining and Cultural

 The acting was as stylized as the opening dance.
 Emotion was absent, and McLenigan already made me think his Groom was unworthy of any Bride, no matter how O’Hare may portray her.
 He certainly wasn’t worthy of The Bride conceived by Lorca.

-A curiously upstage scene with Smiling, Gliko, and Canales had more dash but did nothing to allay my realized fear Lorca has been abandoned to the next chance for Jain or Scammell to toss, quite strikingly mind you, a table or twirl, hand-in-hand, in mid-air, defying gravity.
+A curiously upstage scene with Smiling, Gliko, and Canales had more dash but did nothing to allay my realized fear Lorca has been abandoned.
+My only hope was to wait with anticipation for the next chance for Jain or Scammell to toss, quite strikingly mind you, a table or twirl, hand-in-hand, in mid-air, defying gravity.

 Performers worked hard, admirably hard.
 Beside the complex dance steps, several cast members learned or entertained on various instruments, the bass and saxophone being the most prevalent and accentuating.
 Their virtuosic feats were appreciated by the Wilma audience, which you could tell when the tepid applause for the production swelled to a fittingly warm ovation once the lights came up on the ensemble.